 Hunt the Squirrel ~ 1909 is an English Country Dance.
 It was published by English Traditional in about 1909 in The Country Dance Book (Part 1).
-It was interpreted by Cecil Sharp in 1909.
+It was interpreted by Cecil Sharp (website) in 1909.
 It is a proper Triple Minor dance.
-The dance lasts 32 bars.
+The minor set lasts 32 bars.

 There is a Playford dance (1709, 14th edition) with this name but the figures are completely different and the dance is 64bars.